sirgallo/atmChallenge/cli/CLI.md

 The value is currently hardcoded to 2 minutes on both the jwt and refresh token, but this can be changed.

+If you become unauthenticated after that 2 minute period, just launch an `authenticate` request to re-authenticate your user

 ## Importing into Project